Calabi-Yau Threefolds With Small Hodge Numbers: Acknowledgments

 \section{Acknowledgments}

 The work of PC is supported by EPSRC grant BKRWDM00.
 AC~would like to thank the Mathematical Institute at Oxford University for hospitality during part of the preparation of this paper.
 CM would like to thank the Rhodes Trust and the Yusuf and Farida Hamied Foundation for partial support during this work.
-The authors would like to thank Eberhard Freitag and Riccardo Salvati Manni for providing detailed correspondence between the Hodge pairs and groups that appear in \tref{TQres}.
-We would also like to thank Andreas Braun for helpful discussions.
+The authors would like to thank Eberhard Freitag and Riccardo Salvati Manni for providing detailed correspondence between the Hodge pairs and groups that appear in \tref{TQres}, and Andreas Braun for helpful discussions.